tdl1304/AutoTrainingBooker/README.md

    --clean
    ```
    Once done, an executable file should be inside the folder AutoTrainingBooker\dist
-5. Optionally make a shortcut or just run the executable file
+5. ##### Optionally make a shortcut or just run the executable file

+### PyCharm
+1. Create new project from git repository and paste in repo-link
+2. Set your interpreter to python ~3.8 and install all requirements.
+How-to-do for [commandline](#install-all-requirements-using-pip).
+3. If you want to create and executable follow this [step](#create-a-distribution-with-pyinstallerhttpspypiorgprojectpyinstaller)

 ## How-to-use
 1. #### Setup